 In the end the top right choice won out.
 I actually bought the white dipped baskets but the largest size the store carried was too small for the cubbies and didn’t look right.
 Bummer.
 You can bet they will be making an appearance somewhere else in my house, though. 🙂

 I am so happy with the finished product.
 It was quite an experience to build but it’s so gorgeous and adds so much needed storage.
-This project cost us about $250 to complete, and that’s including the baskets!
-Well worth it, I believe.

 For more photos of the finished mudroom check out the entry mudroom reveal post!